arielgee/Sage-Like/.misc/tasks.md

     * but not for: https://blog.mozilla.org/press/feed/     (RSS)
     * and but not for: https://ghisler.ch/board/app.php/feed/forum/3    (ATOM)
 * ? change *One-off messages* with *Connection-based messaging*
-* common.js is getting very large. (expeselly when included in manifest's content_scripts). need to split it and include when needed.
 * re-desigh all popups as slide-down panels (?)

 ### Waiting for Mozilla to fix Bug 1398833/1438465: https://bugzilla.mozilla.org/show_bug.cgi?id=1438465